PaulBouchier/can_finder/aider_find_cans.md

       It will publish to the topic '/can_scan' with message type sensor_msgs/msg/LaserScan
     - MIRROR the provided Minimal Publisher code to add a publisher to the CanFinder class.
       It will publish to the topic '/can_positions' with message type geometry_msgs/msg/PoseArray
+    - MIRROR the provided Minimal Publisher code to add a publisher to the CanFinder class.
+      It will publish to the topic '/closest_range_bearing' with message type geometry_msgs/msg/Point
     - Add the private boolean variable 'blankFwdSector'
     - MIRROR the provided Minimal Service Server code to add a service server to the CanFinder class.
       It will provide the service '/blank_fwd_sector' with type 'example_interfaces/srv/SetBool'